Hiroki39/DS-UA-301-Final-Project/README.md

 This project achieves object manipulation detection through R-CNN.
 It is simple, but most importantly it is implemented from scratch.

-The input image would be reshaped to $128 \times 128$ and serves as the input to a ResNet encoder.
-The feature map after the third set of layers in the ResNet encoder ($8 \times 8$) would be extracted, an 3x3 convolutional layer on top of it.
+The input image would be reshaped to 128x128 and serves as the input to a ResNet encoder.
+The feature map after the third set of layers in the ResNet encoder (8x8) would be extracted, an 3x3 convolutional layer on top of it.
 Then, two sibling 1x
 1 convolutional layers for classification and regression respectively would be applied to generate the final output.

 The cross-entropy loss is applied on the classification output, while smooth-l1 loss is applied on the regression output.